cms-dev/cms/docs/External contest formats.rst

 - ``memory_limit`` (integer; also accepted: ``memlimit``): the memory limit for this task in megabytes; defaults to no limitations.

 - ``public_testcases`` (string; also accepted: ``risultati``): a comma-separated list of test cases (identified by their numbers, starting from 0) that are marked as public, hence their results are available to contestants even without using tokens.
+If the given string is equal to ``all``, then the importer will mark all testcases as public.

 - ``token_*``: additional token parameters for the task, see :ref:`configuringacontest_tokens` (the names of the parameters are the same as the internal names described there).